emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 ---
 ```

-Currently, the code is not set up to handle posts that are part of a collection **and** contain tags.

 ### Writing Drafts

-To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category/collection).
+To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category).
 The new file should be named in the following pattern: `YYYY-MM-DD-test-post-title`.
 Because this draft hasn't been published yet, I usually just put in either the date I hope to publish the draft, or the day I'm starting the draft.
 Make sure the date in the title is the most recent date compared to the other posts.

 Then, make sure the front matter of the draft looks like this:
 ```yml